- Website Content Strategy

 This is particularly common in larger organisations where it can be a challenge to get clear direction from senior stakeholders.

-It’s important that some direction is given so that Marketing Managers can effectively approach content planning for their website.
+It’s important that some direction is given so that Marketing Managers can effectively approach content planning for their web content marketing.

 Having a clear idea of business priorities means that the website content strategy and business goals will be in alignment.